pytchlang/pytch-tutorials/script-by-script-catch-apple/tutorial.md

 {{< learner-task >}}

-Add a script which runs when the green flag is clicked, with code that moves the score-keeper to a suitable place on the stage.
+Add code to the script to move the score-keeper to a suitable place on the stage.

 {{< learner-task-help >}}

-Once you've added the script, you can refer to the other two Sprites if you'd like to remind yourself what Python code to use to move a Sprite to a particular place on the stage.
+You can refer to the other two Sprites if you'd like to remind yourself what Python code to use to move a Sprite to a particular place on the stage.

 {{< learner-task-help >}}

-{{< jr-commit move-ScoreKeeper-to-right-place add-script >}}
+{{< jr-commit move-ScoreKeeper-to-starting-point edit-script >}}

 {{< /learner-task >}}